arthur-puls/xiru/README.md

 ## Installation and configuration

-(1) Copy the .py files to the folder of your preference in your system.
+(1) Clone the files to any folder in your system.

 If you intend to use [Castelli/Kurucz models](https://wwwuser.oats.inaf.it/castelli/grids.html) go to step (2), otherwise jump to step (4):